 The FCM/HFCM acts as a primary fuel filter/water separator which removes both water and impurities from the fuel.
+The engine mounted filter filters finer impurities from the diesel fuel.
 The engine-mounted fuel filter and the FCM/HFCM filter should be changed at the recommended service interval.
 Refer to the scheduled maintenance information in this supplement for more information.